Job Futures Québec

 - economic growth

-During our forecast period (2011-2015), the adult population (aged 15 and over) should grow slighlty less rapidly as in recent years (0.7% per year compared to 1.0% between 2001 and 2010), according to historical data and the reference scenario in the population forecasts published in 2009 by the Institut de la statistique du Québec.
-In addition, more than 90% of this growth will be achieved among people aged 65 and over, who participate very little to the labor market.
-The number of people in the age groups that are most active in the labour market, ie, between the ages of 25 and 54, will decline significantly (1.9%).
+During our forecast period (2014-2018), the adult population (aged 15 and over) should grow slightly less rapidly as in recent years (less than 0.7% per year compared with about 1.1% between 2003 and 2013), according to historical data and the reference scenario in the population forecasts published in 2014 by the Institut de la statistique du Québec.
+In addition, almost al this growth will be achieved among people aged 65 and over, who participate very little to the labor market.
+The number of people in the age groups that are most active in the labour market, ie, between the ages of 25 and 54, will decline slightly (0.3%).
 The aging of the population should therefore greatly limit the possibilities of labour pool growth.

 Net migration (international and interprovincial immigrants minus emigrants) exerts a major influence on demography and the evolution of the labour pool, especially for some occupations.
 It is particularly important for high-demand occupations, given the criteria used to select immigrants.
 It is equally so for some relatively non-specialized occupations in the manufacturing and services sector, given the characteristics of other categories of immigrants (family reunification, other sponsored applicants and refugees).
-Immigration contributed significantly to growth of the labour pool from 1990 to 1993, with the number of international and interprovincial immigrants greatly exceeding the number of emigrants.
-From 1994 to 2000, the migration surplus was much smaller; indeed in 1997 there was no surplus at all.
-In 2001, a healthy surplus returned and starting in 2002 net migration was back at the levels of the early 1990s, sometimes even exceeded it, being in 2010 the highest ever.
+Immigration contribution already substantial from 2002 to 2008 with an average net migration of about 30,000 people, has reached record highs since at least 50 years with an average balance of close to 40,000 people from 2009 to 2013.
 Given that public policies promote high levels of immigration, and given the continuing health of the labour market, immigration should continue to contribute significantly to the growth of the labour pool over the next few years.
 Note that forecasts of immigration are included in the previous paragraph on demography.

 Women's Participation to the Labour Market

-One of the most striking phenomena of the last 30 years in terms of the participation rate is undeniably women's increased participation in the labour market.
-Since 1976, women have accounted for close to 70% of the increase in the size of the labour force.
+One of the most striking phenomena of the last 40 years in terms of the participation rate is undeniably women's increased participation in the labour market.
+Since 1976, women have accounted for approximately 68% of the increase in the size of the labour force (and 70% of the employment growth).
 This growth has allowed women's participation rate to approach that of men in all groups between the ages of 15 to 54.
-Any catching up in the next few years will therefore only involve the 55 years and over age group, where a significant disparity persists between men and women, though it has been declining close to 30% between 2002 and 2010.
+Any catching up in the next few years will therefore only involve the 55 years and over age group, where a significant disparity persists between men and women, though it has been declining 25% between 2003 and 2013.
 Women's increased participation in the labour market should continue to contribute to growth of the labour pool, but to a much lesser extent than in recent years.

 Population's Level of Schooling

 The higher level of schooling also allows us to be optimistic about the population's ability to adjust to an increasingly knowledge-based labour market.
-Reflecting the connection between the population's improved level of schooling and employers' growing requirements, the situation of vocational, technical and university training program graduates in the labour market has improved considerably in the last 15 years, except for a slight deterioration in 2009 and 2010 probably temporary because of the 2009 recession, according to the Quebec Department of Education, Recreation and Sport's Relance survey data.
+Reflecting the connection between the population's improved level of schooling and employers' growing requirements, the situation of vocational, technical and university training program graduates in the labour market has improved considerably in the last 15 years, except for a slight and temporary deterioration in 2009 and 2010 because of the 2009 recession, deterioration also canceled in 2011 and 2012, according to the provincial government Relance survey data.
 Note that these graduates constitute a very special labour pool, for their training is often associated with one or several specific occupations.

 Conclusion on the labour pool

 Given all of these factors, the labour pool should continue to grow over the next few years, but to a much lesser extent than in recent years.
-In fact, the effects of the aging workforce will be felt more and more, even more in the second half of our forecast period, because the proportion of retiring workers will rise sharply.
+In fact, the effects of the aging workforce will be felt more and more, because the proportion of retiring workers will rise sharply.
 Furthermore, as we forecast that growth of the labour pool will lag behind that of employment, the unemployment rate should decrease over the next few years.
 The labour market is therefore expected to be more attractive to job seekers than today.

 Trends That Influence Employment Growth